petershin/liferay-learn/docs/commerce/latest/en/store-management/configuring-shipping-methods/using-the-ups-shipping-method.md

 1. Select the new shipping engine and activate it using the *Active* toggle.

 1. Click *Save*.
-A new tab, *Configuration*, appears for the shipping method.
+A new *Configuration* tab appears for the shipping method.

    The configuration tab contains an input field.
-You must the following few key-value pairs for the shipping method to work correctly.
+You must add the following few key-value pairs for the shipping method to work correctly.

    ```
    clientId=<CLIENT_ID>